adicione/toolbox/README.md

 # Toolbox

-A set of ruby, JS and css tools we normally use across projects.
+A set of Ruby, JS and CSS tools we normally use across projects.

 # Installation